Liisa Kull - Kiresportlase Elu

 Afternoon training or active movement

-Late lunch: e.g., chicken and vegetables (+ cottage cheese)
+Late lunch: for example, chicken and vegetables (+ cottage cheese)

-I have tried most Nick's bars and stevia drops and can honestly say they have helped me maintain a light form and also make my life much easier.
+I have tried most of NICK'S bars and stevia drops and can honestly say they have helped me keep a light shape and also make my life much easier.
 I recommend trying Nick's among boring sports bars.

-I have also introduced my trainees to Nick's bars with a tasting journey, where we tried most flavors.
-During a triathlon camp, over 100 bars were tried in 2 weeks, and we confirmed that Nick's bars are suitable for everyone.
-It is especially nice to make a small coffee stop during a long bike ride – coffee and protein bar is a divine combination!
+I have also introduced my trainees to NICK'S bars with a tasting journey, where we tried most flavors.
+During a triathlon camp, over 100 bars were tried in 2 weeks, and we confirmed that NICK'S bars are suitable for everyone.
+It is especially nice to make a small café stop during a long bike ride – coffee and a protein bar are a divine combination!

 Yum!
-Light form and good luck!
-See you in training.
+Light shape and good luck!
+See you at training.

 Announcements 🗣